The Mathematical Syntax of Architectures: Discussion

 We show that our formal definition of the mathematical syntax of architectures encompasses most (if not all) elements and constructs present in today's architectural standards and architectures produced and consumed by practitioners.

 Furthermore, we demonstrate that our approach is an excellent complement to recent foundational work \cite{Dickersen-2020, Wilkinson-2018}, which focuses more on the semantics of architectures than on its syntax.
 Ref.~\cite{Wilkinson-2018} implicitly uses the syntax of \emph{conceptual structures} \cite{Sowa-1984} on a superficial level while ref.~\cite{Dickersen-2020} uses first order predicate calculus.
+Our approach is then used to improve and rigorously reconstruct on the syntactical (mathematical) level a theory on modularization as put forward in \cite{Efatmaneshnik-2020}.

 Capitalizing on our notion of architecture \emph{isomorphism}, we then use our formalism to rigorously prove certain relations between architectures.
 On the formal side, we establish that the naive view that every ``boxes and connectors'' diagram of an architecture (represented rigorously as a \emph{graph}) is fully warranted on the syntactical level.
 On the categorical side, we prove a classification theorem on general $n$-tier architectures, namely that a boxes and connectors architecture is an $n$-tier architecture if and only if it is homomorphic to an elementary $n$-tier architecture.